 - 14.1.
 EQUAL PLACINGS - 14.1.1.
 Equal placings can be awarded at National level only in minor placings.
-Points from both placings are added together and divided equally between the tied place getters. - 14.1.2.
-High Point Horse of the Show may be awarded where applicable and at the discretion of the National Show Committee.
+Points from both placings are added together and divided equally between the tied place getters.

 NATIONAL YOUTH SHOW

 15. PROCESS FOR SELECTION OF COMMITTEE